Terence-Guan/Coursera-Econometrics/README.md

-# Coursera-Economitrics
+# Coursera-Econometrics
-Train Exercises and Tests of Economitrics on Coursera Using Python
+Train and Test Exercises of Econometrics MOOC on Coursera Using Python